Which One Do You Need to Use

 Canes

 This is the easiest to handle and less cumbersome of all mobility aids.
-The cane adequately allows the patient to achieve balance, but should not be used for weight bearing.
-For patients suffering from a more serious balance deficit, a quad cane (one with four small legs may be used.
-Most people do not understand the function of a cane and therefore do not actually receive benefit of its use.
-Types of canes include the j-line, swan-neck, quad and collapsible.
+The cane adequately allows the patient to achieve balance but should not be used for weight bearing.
+For patients suffering from a more serious balance deficit, a quad cane (one with four small legs) may be used.
+Most people do not understand the function of a cane and therefore do not fully benefit from its use.
+Types of canes include the J-line, swan-neck, quad, and collapsible designs.

 Crutches

 Designed to decrease the weight on an extremity, these mobility aids are relatively easy to manage and can help the patient negotiate obstacles.
-However, a significant amount of upper body strength and overall balance is required in the use of crutches.
-Your injury, physical condition, and age may dictate which type crutch is prescribed.
-Most non-weight-bearing persons find the underarm type more stable and less tiring than other designs.
-Aluminum underarm crutches are lighter than wooden ones, making them preferable because of the energy they save.
+However, significant upper body strength and overall balance are required for their use.
+Your injury, physical condition, and age may dictate which type of crutch is prescribed.
+Most non-weight-bearing persons find the underarm crutch more stable and less tiring than other designs.
+Aluminum underarm crutches are lighter than wooden ones, making them preferable because they save energy.

 Walker

 This stable mobility device can help patients who have significant balance deficits (too severe for a cane).
-It also successfully diminishes the weight born on the affected extremity.
-With four legs the walker offers a relatively light weight, stable device.
-When patients can increase their weight-bearing status, they may "graduate" to a rolling walker, which will continue to offer balance and moderate weight-bearing assistance.
+It also successfully reduces the weight borne on the affected extremity.
+With four legs, the walker offers a relatively lightweight, stable device.
+When patients can increase their weight-bearing status, they may "graduate" to a rolling walker, which continues to offer balance and moderate weight-bearing assistance.
 Walkers demand the least coordination.

 Wheelchair

-Often used for patients who have lost all weight-bearing capability, the wheel chair is a useful mobility device.
-Wheelchairs may offer a wider range of activity than canes, walkers, or crutches.
+Often used for patients who have lost all weight-bearing capability, the wheelchair is a useful mobility device.
+Wheelchairs offer a wider range of activity than canes, walkers, or crutches.
 If you have extended bed rest, multiple extremity injuries, or are generally out of condition, temporarily renting a wheelchair may be worth considering.
-They promote independence (getting to the bathroom), enhance safety, and get you back into participation in business and family functions.
-Wheelchairs save energy for other functions.
+They promote independence (getting to the bathroom), enhance safety, and allow participation in business and family functions.
+Wheelchairs save energy for other tasks.

 Progression from one mobility aid to another is expected as strength and abilities increase.
 From mild support to major support, using any or all of the following aids is possible: walker to underarm crutches, elbow (Canadian) crutches, broad-based canes, and finally, regular single-based canes.
-A major warning sign of the use of wrong aids is frequent falls.
-This suggests that the proper equipment is not being used or that you need additional training with that particular device.
-So which one do you choose?
-When in doubt about any advice or technique, consult with your health professional.
+A major warning sign of the improper use of mobility aids is frequent falls.
+This suggests that the proper equipment is not being used, or that you need additional training with the device.
+So, which one do you choose?
+When in doubt about any advice or technique, consult with your healthcare professional.

 Back to Top